hyperledger-archives/composer/packages/composer-website/jekylldocs/tutorials/developer-guide.md

     composer network deploy -a my-network.bna -p hlfv1 -i admin -s adminpw

-    Note: You'll notice that the flag '-p' specifies that we should use a v1 connection profile  to connect to the running v1.0 Fabric.
-If you're using a 0.6 Fabric environment its: * composer network deploy -a my-network.bna -i admin -s <password? *
+Note: You'll notice the flag '-p' : it specifies that we should use a v1 connection profile  to connect to the running v1.0 Fabric.
+If you're using a 0.6 Fabric environment its: *composer network deploy -a my-network.bna -i admin -s <password>*

 After approximately 30 seconds or so, the business network should have been deployed to your local {{site.data.conrefs.hlf_full}}.
 You should see output as follows: